 Evaluation and Application of Transfer Credit

 Core Curriculum/General Education

-Transfer courses that are determined to not have a direct University of Alabama equivalent but deemed worthy of core credit will be noted on the student’s transcript as follows:
+Transfer courses that do not have a direct University of Alabama equivalent but are appropriate for core credit will be designated with a transfer general studies (TRGS) prefix and the corresponding core area.
+These will be noted on the student’s transcript as follows:

 - TRGS FC - Transfer Gen Stdy Fresh Comp